FGMEMBERS/Boeing314/ReadmeBoeing314A-jbsim.txt

 Operation :
-- turn    : "If you had to taxi to downwind, on the turn to downwind the wind could get under the upwind wing and tip the plane until the downwind wing dug into the water.
+- turn    : - "If you had to taxi to downwind, on the turn to downwind the wind could get under the upwind wing and tip the plane until the downwind wing dug into the water.
 In that condition a lot of water could flow into the wing, and once there could flow through the wings and into the fuselage, dousing everyone and everything.
             That never happened to me but I did hear of such cases.
             When we faced that situation we would have several of the crew walk into the upwind wing out to the outer nacelle, to provide balance during the turn."
 (F).
+            - the 314 water rudder, too small for its weight, was unsatisfactory (L).
-- cruise  : "One sets up the cruise at 117 mph [102 kt], until 135 mph [117 kt] as one burns off gas.
+- cruise  : - "One sets up the cruise at 117 mph [102 kt], until 135 mph [117 kt] as one burns off gas.
             They were never anywhere near the advertised max cruise of 193 mph [168 kt] : KSFO - PHNL [2080 NM] at an average speed of 126 mph [109 kt], 16 hours depending of wind" (F).
-- landing : 70-75 mph [61-65 kt] (F).
+- landing : - 70-75 mph [61-65 kt] (F).
+            - the 314 had unstable skipping, which has been corrected (A-314) by moving the step aft, to increase the angle between forebody and afterbody, and reduce the suction (M).

 Comparison of 314 with 314A